 Once the baby arrives, everyone will want to see photos of the new little addition.
 Help your bundle of joy make a grand entrance with online baby announcements that introduce your little one to the world.

 Consider this baby’s first Zoom.
 Celebrate the new parents (and tune in for the baby) with a virtual sip and see.

 COVID baby shower invite wording

-If you’re wondering what to write in your baby shower invitation, we have some thought-starters to get your creative juices flowing.
+If you’re wondering what to write in your COVID baby shower invitation, we have some thought-starters to get your creative juices flowing.
 From playful to serious sentiments, make sure you communicate all the important info regarding safety guidelines, and virtual links.
-Of course, you can always add personal touches and customize it however you’d like.
+Of course, you can always add personal touches and customize your COVID baby shower invite wording however you’d like: